mar-veloper/finn-sparing/README.md

 - I have tried my best and put effort into ensuring code readability, time constraints may have resulted in some repetitive sections.
 Nevertheless, in the MVP stage, flexibility and reusability take precedence.
 - I've encapsulated each feature within its designated folder.
 Files, functions, and components are kept within the feature folder until their reuse becomes necessary.
-- I may not have time to create a fully reusable elements/components, I've focused on developing reusable features, such as the filters components.
+- I may not have time to create a fully reusable elements/components, but I've focused on developing reusable features, such as the filters components.

-Doing such helps me avoid over engineering the project.
+> Doing such helps me avoid over engineering the project.

 #### If I have time?